kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md

 \(5\) The record for each engine excepted under this paragraph (c) must indicate that the engine was produced as an excepted spare engine.

-\(6\) Engines produced under this exception must be labeled “EXCEPTED SPARE” in accordance with §45.13 of this chapter.
+\(6\) Engines produced under this exception must be labeled “EXCEPTED SPARE” in accordance with [[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.13   Identification data.|§45.13]] of this chapter.

-\(b\) On and after July 18, 2012, and before August 31, 2013, a manufacturer may produce up to six Tier 4 compliant engines that meet the NOX standards of paragraph (d)(1)(vi) of this section rather than §34.23(a)(2).
+\(b\) On and after July 18, 2012, and before August 31, 2013, a manufacturer may produce up to six Tier 4 compliant engines that meet the NOX standards of paragraph (d)(1)(vi) of this section rather than [[Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md#§34.23   Exhaust Emission Standards for Engines Manufactured on and after July 18, 2012.|§34.23]](a)(2).
 No separate approval is required to produce these engines.
-Engines produced under this exception are to be labeled “COMPLY” in accordance with §45.13 of this chapter.
+Engines produced under this exception are to be labeled “COMPLY” in accordance with [[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.13   Identification data.|§45.13]] of this chapter.

 \[Doc.
 No. FAA-2012-1333, 77 FR 76850, Dec.
 31, 2012\]